All Episodes

 Shabana, all the story of Britain for these past 80 years has been the story of us having to live a smaller and smaller life, right?

-The bollards around London, just all of these things just that we shouldn't didn't have to live with, didn't want, right?
+The bollards around London, just all of these things, just that we shouldn't, didn't have to live with, didn't want, right?

 They've just been put in place and just left as permanent fixtures, right?

-Anyway, the British people could be protected from the current state as it is, is if we and in the next census, like dishonestly marked ourselves as Jewish, just say all of a sudden, like, oh wow, we've got a big population, we need to stop caring about them.
+The only way the British people could be protected from the current state as it is is if we, in the next census, like dishonestly marked ourselves as Jewish, just say all of a sudden like, oh, wow, we've got a big population.

 Obviously, you know, taking it seriously and doing something about it should be the default action.

-Yeah, I'm not criticising them for that.
+I'm not criticizing them for that.

 No.

-But what I'm saying is the absence of that uh when it's targeting native British people is very, very aggravating.
+But what I'm saying is the absence of that when it's targeting native British people is very, very aggravating.

 Yeah.